huseyincenik/john_snow_labs/data_curation/README.md

 Title: Radiation Oncology Consultation Note
 Date: 2015-10-15

 HISTORY OF PRESENT ILLNESS: The patient is a 60-year-old male with a complex oncologic history, most notably rectal cancer in 1987 treated with neoadjuvant chemoradiation (30 Gy) and APR, and now a new diagnosis of prostate cancer (Gleason 3+4=7, PSA 15.7 ng/mL).
 He has known Lynch Syndrome.
-Staging workup (MRI, bone scan) is negative for metastatic disease...
+Staging workup (MRI, bone scan) is negative for metastatic disease, though local staging is limited by artifact.
+He is reluctant to undergo surgery.

 ASSESSMENT:
-The patient has unfavorable intermediate-risk prostate cancer...
+The patient has unfavorable intermediate-risk prostate cancer.
+His prior pelvic radiation presents a significant challenge.
+The rectum is absent, precluding brachytherapy.
 The main options are radical prostatectomy or external beam radiation therapy (EBRT).

 PLAN:
+After extensive discussion, the patient expresses his preference to proceed with EBRT and ADT.
+He understands the risks, including the potential for significant long-term urinary toxicity.
 1. Initiate ADT (e.g., Leuprolide) for 6 months.
 2. Proceed with CT simulation for radiation planning.
 We will plan for a dose of 75.6 Gy in 42 fractions to the prostate.
+3. Place fiducial markers in the prostate for image guidance during treatment.
+4. Continue multidisciplinary management with Urology and Medical Oncology.
 ```

 ### Step 2: Tagger Stage